Call for a FREE 20-minute consultation or to schedule a VIRTUAL meeting

 Children's Speech Therapy Services

-In-Home & In-School Speech-Language Therapy
+In-Home & In-School Speech-Language Therapy (and virtual therapy)

 in lower Montgomery County, Maryland

 Your child's speech-language needs are my priority!
 I value the relationships I form with each child and his/her family, and I believe that goes a long way in improving therapy outcomes.
 I provide therapy in the comfort of your home, daycare, or school.
 NOW OFFERING VIRTUAL THERAPY!
 Please contact me for a free 20-minute phone consultation or VIRTUAL meeting.